TimCares/MasterThesis/docs/thesis/experiments/transformer_shre.typ

 from the shared encoder (@transformer_shre_shared_encoder_ffn_computation and @transformer_shre_shared_encoder_head_computation) the contrastive loss is applied.
-Since we have three linear layers in our shared encoder, and we want to enforce alignment in the whole shared encoder, we apply the contrastive loss on all three layers, but seperately.
+Since we have three linear layers in our shared encoder, and we want to enforce alignment in the whole shared encoder, we apply the contrastive loss on all three layers, but separately.
 The superscripts $"i2t"$ and $"t2i"$ denote if we apply the contrastive loss from image to text or from text to image, and should already be known from when we introduced vision-language contrast (@vision_language_contrast).
 To sum up, we apply the contrastive loss on all